 Your time tracking tool can help you identify the right time slot to allocate to each task when you look at your work history.

-You should also use a time map so that you can move on to the next task after completing a task before its deadline.
+You should also use a time map so that you can move on to the next activity after completing an activity before its deadline.

 Get Rid of Distractions